Boeing Chinook (UK variants): Chinook HC3

-Chinook HC4, HC5, HC6 and HC6A
+Chinook HC4 & HC5 - Project Julius

 A programme to upgrade forty-six Chinook HC2/2A and HC3 helicopters was initiated in December 2008.
 Known as Project Julius, it included new digital flight deck avionics based on the Thales TopDeck avionics suite, comprising new multifunction displays, a digital moving map display and an electronic flight bag, installation of a nose-mounted forward-looking infrared (FLIR) detector, and upgrading the engines to the more powerful T55-714 standard.
-Upgraded HC2/2A and HC3 aircraft were redesignated HC4 and HC5 respectively.
+Upgraded HC2/2A and HC3 aircraft were redesignated Chinook HC4 and Chinook HC5 respectively.
 Deliveries were expected to commence in 2011.
 The first conversion, a Chinook HC4, first flew on 9 December 2010.
 Initial operating capability status was reached in June 2012 with seven aircraft delivered.

+Chinook HC6A

+In July 2017, it was announced that the thirty-eight Chinook HC4s were to be upgraded to a modernised standard designated Chinook HC6A including the replacement of the analogue flight control systems with the Boeing Digital Automatic Flight Control System (DAFCS).
+By February 2022, no HC4 variants remained in service.

+Chinook HC6

-The Chinook HC6 designation has been assigned to the twenty-four (later reduced to fourteen) CH-47F-derived Chinooks ordered in 2009.
+The Chinook HC6 designation was assigned to twenty-four (later reduced to fourteen) new build CH-47F-derived Chinooks ordered in 2009.
 In December 2015, the fourteenth and final HC6 was delivered to the RAF.

-In July 2017, it was announced that the thirty-eight Chinook HC4s were to be upgraded to a HC6A standard including the replacement of the analogue flight control systems with the Boeing Digital Automatic Flight Control System (DAFCS).
-By February 2022, no HC4 variants remained, with the fleet comprising HC5, HC6 and HC6A variants.
+By February 2022 the fleet of 60 Chinooks consisted of 8x HC5, 14x HC6 and 38x HC6A variants.

+Chinook HC7 (H-47F ER)

+In March 2024, the MoD announced its intention to purchase 14 new build Chinook Block II Extended Range (ER) models at the cost of £1.4 billion.
+This new model, expected to be designated Chinook HC7, will have twice the range of the 14 oldest RAF Chinooks they will replace and will be predominantly used for special operations.

 Operational history

-Overview

 RAF Chinooks have been widely deployed in support of British military engagements, serving their first wartime role in Operation Corporate, the Falklands War, in 1982.

-Chinooks were used in Operation Granby in the 1991 Gulf War, attached to large peace-keeping commitments in the Balkans, took part in Operation Herrick and Operation Toral as part of the War in Afghanistan between 2001 and 2021, and in Operation Telic in the 2003 Iraq War.
-They provide routine supply and support missions to the British military, notably in Operation Banner in Northern Ireland.
-The helicopter has also been of use in military humanitarian missions and the extraction of civilians from war-zones, such as the evacuation of Sierra Leone in 2000, and the evacuation from Lebanon in 2006.
+Chinooks were used in Operation Granby in the 1991 Gulf War.
+The Chinook became a vital transit tool during the war.
+They were used for moving troops into the region at the start of the conflict; a Chinook was used on 22 January 1991 to transport a Special Air Service (SAS) patrol on the famous Bravo Two Zero mission.
+In the aftermath of the conflict as many as nine British Chinooks delivered food and supplies to thousands of Kurdish refugees from Iraq.

+On 10 August 1999, hundreds of Chinooks around the world, including those used by the British armed forces, were grounded due to cracking discovered in the landing gear of a British helicopter during routine inspection.

-One Chinook in particular, known by its original squadron code Bravo November, has come to widespread public recognition due to its remarkable service record.
-It has seen action in every major operation involving the RAF in the helicopter's almost 40-year service life, including the Falkland Islands, Lebanon, Germany, Northern Ireland, Iraq, and Afghanistan.
+One Chinook in particular, known by its original squadron code Bravo November, is a well recognised and decorated aircraft due to its service record; it has seen action in every major operation involving the RAF in the helicopter's almost 40-year service life, including the Falkland Islands, Lebanon, Germany, Northern Ireland, Iraq, and Afghanistan.